 Launching a website seems like a big step for any business.
 Now that businesses can get visitors twenty-four hours, seven days a week.
 The business realizes the best way to keep traffic coming to their site is to provide new content continuously, so a blog is added to the website.
 The next step might be to start sending out a monthly newsletter.
 That will surely reach a new audience and increase site traffic, won’t it?
 If not, social media presence surely will!

 Claiming an online and social presence just does not cut it anymore, and it has not been enough for a while.
-2.7 million blog posts are published on a daily basis.
-At the moment of writing this, more than 117 billion emails have been sent today, nearly 34 million pictures have been uploaded to Instagram, and there are more than 1 billion active websites.
+It's estimated that around 10 million blog posts are published on a daily basis.
+At the moment of writing this, more than 129 billion emails have been sent today, nearly 50 billion pictures have been uploaded to Instagram, and there are more than 1.7 billion active websites.
 This is why textbook marketing practices will no longer succeed — there is too much competition.

 One way to stand out is through interactive content.
 Think of a PDF, but then expand your mind further and picture the same PDF displaying a video, interactive map, and a clickable button that leads viewers to a subscription form.
 All of a sudden a traditional document sent out to customers becomes engaging, full of data-driven information that educates consumers, and may attract a few new followers as well.

 That is the essence of interactive content, whether it’s an assessment, contest, gallery, eBook, infographic, white paper, or survey, the content needs to be educational, personal, and above all, engage audiences.